South Bohemian Region: Population and area

 The total area of the region is 10,057 km^{2} which is 12.8% of the total area of the Czech Republic.
 As of 2024, South Bohemian Region's population is 654,505 and with only 65 people per square kilometer, the region has the lowest population density in the whole country.
+The reasons are natural conditions, historical isolation and the removal of the German population from the border area of the region after World War II.

 64.2% of the region's population lives in towns or cities.
 One-third of the inhabitants live in the five largest municipalities.
 Only 4% of region's population lives in municipalities with less than 200 inhabitants.

 As of 2024, the average age in the region is 43.3 years.
 Approximately 11% of inhabitants who were 15 years or older had a university degree (in 2001 this was 8%).
 According to the 2011 census, 20.6% of inhabitants in the region believe in God (however, almost half of the people did not answer this question).
 The table below gives an overview of the 10 most populated towns and cities in the region (as of 1 January 2024).